 \end{thm}

 Note that $X_{i, \varphi}$ is obtained from $X_i$ via a torus surgery.
-When the gluing map $\varphi$ has the form we considered in Theorem \ref{surq}, we further expand the formula as
+When the gluing map $\varphi$ has the form we considered in \autoref{surq}, we can further expand the formula as

 We will see later in examples there are certain interesting gluing maps that are not of the form we considered in the surgery formula.
 Thus we need a generalized surgery formula to compare $\lambda_{FO}(X_{i, \varphi})$ with $\lambda_{FO}(X_i)$.
-It turns out there is an extra term coming out in the formula as we go through the proof of Theorem \ref{surq}, which is caused by the contribution of some `bifurcation points' (c.f.
-Definition \ref{bfp}) in the moduli space of the torus complement.
-We hope to formulate this extra term in a future article.
+It turns out there is an extra term coming out in the formula as we go through the proof of \autoref{surq}, which is caused by the contribution of some `bifurcation points' (cf. \autoref{bfp}) in the moduli space of the torus complements $M_i$.

-We note that the fiber sum operation considered in \cite{M2} is a special case of the excision.
-The fiber sum of $(X_1, \mathcal{T}_1)$ and $(X_2, \mathcal{T}_2)$ is given by gluing the torus complements by a map interchanging the meridian $\mu$ and longitude $\lambda$:
+We note that the fiber sum operation considered in \cite{M2} is a special case of \autoref{exif} The fiber sum of $(X_1, \mathcal{T}_1)$ and $(X_2, \mathcal{T}_2)$ is given by gluing the torus complements by a map interchanging the meridian $\mu$ and longitude $\lambda$:

 where with respect to the basis $\{\mu_i, \lambda_i, \gamma_i\}$, $\varphi_{\mathcal{T}}$ is given by